Licensed under a 3-clause BSD style license - see LICENSE.rst

 return row_string

-class MaskedConstant(numpy.ma.core.MaskedConstant):
+class MaskedConstant(np.ma.core.MaskedConstant):

-"""A trivial extension of numpy.ma.masked
+"""A trivial extension of numpy.ma.masked.

 We want to be able to put the generic term ``masked`` into a dictionary.